What Can You Learn from Your Muscles? Learning Visual Representation from Human Interactions: Abstract

 \section{Abstract}

 Learning effective representations of visual data that generalize to a variety of downstream tasks has been a long quest for computer vision.
 Most representation learning approaches rely solely on visual data such as images or videos.
 In this paper, we explore a novel approach, where we use human interaction and attention cues to investigate whether we can learn better representations compared to visual-only representations.
 For this study, we collect a dataset of human interactions capturing body part movements and gaze in their daily lives.
-Our experiments show that our self-supervised representation that encodes interaction and attention cues outperforms a visual-only state-of-the-art method MoCo~\citep{he2019momentum}, on a variety of target tasks: scene classification (semantic), action recognition (temporal), depth estimation (geometric), dynamics prediction (physics) and walkable surface estimation (affordance).
+Our experiments show that our ``\musclysupervised" representation that encodes interaction and attention cues outperforms a visual-only state-of-the-art method MoCo~\citep{he2019momentum}, on a variety of target tasks: scene classification (semantic), action recognition (temporal), depth estimation (geometric), dynamics prediction (physics) and walkable surface estimation (affordance).
+Our code and dataset are available at: \href{https://github.com/ehsanik/muscleTorch}{https://github.com/ehsanik/muscleTorch}.